sdsu-its/book-video-inventory/config/README.md

 You will need to create two secrets in the vault, one that will have the information for your production system, the other with your testing configuration.
 Information on how to setup Vault and AppRoles can be found at: [https://sdsu-its.gitbooks.io/vault/content/](https://sdsu-its.gitbooks.io/vault/content/)

+### DB Configuration

+You will need to configure a MySQL Database with the [DDL provided](/config/erd.md).
+It is recommended that you create a user that has all permissions, however is restricted to only the table you just created.
+You can also implement IP restrictions if you desire.

 ### Environment Variables

 | Name | Value |